top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 **6.** After analysing each of the potential obstacle objects, we decide whether it is an obstacle or not.
 If so, we continue to steps **7.** and **8.**.

 **7.** Afterwards, we calculate the position and radius of all of the obstacles.
-After segmenting the object we mark the 4 corners and draw in a green rectangular.
+After segmenting the object we calculate the 4 corners (which are connected in [](#fig:position_size) to form the green rectangle).
 For the position we then simply use the midpoint of the lower line (this point surely lies on the ground plane).
 For the radius we use the distance in the real world between this point and the lower right corner.
 This turned out to be a good approximation of the radius.
 For illustration you can have a look on [](#fig:position_size).

 <center><img figure-id="fig:position_size" figure-caption="Position and Radius of the Obstacle" src="position_size.jpg" style="width: 200px;"/></center>